alan24902/esp32-tank-monitor/README.md

 - **IP67 Enclosure**: Ip67 plastic enclosure.

 ## Why I Used A Pressure Sensor
-- **Why I Chose The  QDY30A hydrostatic sensor**: My initial design considered the **JSN-SR04T waterproof ultrasonic sensor**, however, due the real -world conditions inside the water tank specifically condensation inside of the tank and the possible small insects that could live there the reading of the sensor were not reliable, afterwards I decided to move to the QDY30A hydrostatic liquid level sensor because it uses a precise pressure calculation that nothing can interfere with the sensor readings.
+- **Why I Chose The  QDY30A hydrostatic sensor**: My initial design considered the **JSN-SR04T waterproof ultrasonic sensor**, however, due to the real -world conditions inside the water tank specifically condensation inside of the tank and the possible small insects that could live there the reading of the sensor were not reliable, afterwards I decided to move to the QDY30A hydrostatic liquid level sensor because it uses a precise pressure calculation that nothing can interfere with the sensor readings.

 - **How The Sensor Works**: The QDY30A hydrostatic liquid level sensor is a industrial-grade, high-precision sensor, the sensor located at the bottom of the tank and calculates the water level of the tank by the physical weight of the water pushing down on it (pressure).
 As the tank fills up, and the water gets taller and heavier, this increase of physical weight creates higher water pressure.
-The technical parameters of the QDY30A hydrostatic liquid level sensor model selected for this project are: 2m range, 0V-3.3V, and 5V DC which means when the tank is empty or full the sensor sends an analog signal to the ESP32 where 0V = 0cm, and 3.3v = 2m(theoretical) limit but for my project the highest volume of water for my water tank is at 1.02m that gives us 1.49v, and lastly the 5V DC means the QDY30A hydrostatic needs to be powered by an input of 5V to work.
+The technical parameters of the QDY30A hydrostatic liquid level sensor model selected for this project are: 2m range, 0V-3.3V, and 5V DC which means when the tank is empty or full the sensor sends an analog signal to the ESP32 where 0V = 0cm, and 3.3v = 2m (theoretical) limit but for my project the highest volume of water for my water tank is at 1.02m that gives us 1.49v, and lastly the 5V DC means the QDY30A hydrostatic needs to be powered by an input of 5V to work.

 ## How The System works
 The operational logic of the project is: